Up A Hippopotamus’ Bottom

 And when it's time, you'll fly outside and soar

-You'll soar above the red-faced crowds
+High above those red-faced crowds

 unaffected by their clouds

-which never rained on your parades before
+which never rained on your parades before.

 You'll soar like dragons